mikkosyrja/symedit/help/eng/usage.rst

 file
 ^^^^

 Symbol file name.
-Symbol file is simple text file containing symbol definition.
+Symbol file is simple text file containing single symbol definition.
+See :ref:`symbol-format-label`.

 User interface
 --------------

-xxx
+User interface is traditional desktop interface.
+All tools are available as menu commands and important ones also as toolbar buttons.

 Menu
 ^^^^